Coronavirus hopes and fears centre on ‘immunity’

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Could exposure to the coronaviruses that cause the common cold help protect against Covid-19?
+PARIS: Could exposure to the coronaviruses that cause the common cold help protect against COVID-19?
 Is herd immunity closer than previously thought?

 As nations lift lockdowns and experts worry about a potential second peak in cases, our ability to ward off infection is one of the hottest topics of scientific debate.